 The Society holds a register of qualified and experienced Supervisors whose details are listed in the member's section of the website.
 If you choose to use a Supervisor who is not a member of the Society please can you ensure they are approved by the Society.

 The Society will request evidence specific to all applications, e.g. Diplomas, Case Studies, & Statements from Supervisors.
 Applicants will become members only on submission of said evidence.
 The Society requires signed copies of photographic I.D.

-Each professional member is entitled to a Certificate of Society membership at their respective grade.
+Each registered member is entitled to a Certificate of Society membership at their respective grade.
 Certificates will be issued to new members free of charge on acceptance.